-The Mid-Career Professional MA Track in Slavic and East European Studies is a terminal degree offered by CSEES that requires fewer credit hours than the traditional MA in Slavic and East European Studies.
+The Mid-Career Professional MA Track in Slavic and East European Studies is a terminal degree offered by CSEEES that requires fewer credit hours than the traditional MA in Slavic and East European Studies.
 It accepts applications on a rolling basis from prospective students who can demonstrate that they already have advanced language skills and extensive experience in the region.

 The Graduate Interdisciplinary Specialization in East European and Eurasian Studies is a curricular option for current graduate students at Ohio State who wish to certify their knowledge of Eastern Europe and Eurasia in addition to their primary degree.

-Students in the MA in Slavic and East European Studies are also able to pursue dual degrees with other graduate and professional programs at Ohio State, while CSEES also allows students in other graduate and professional programs to pursue a concurrent degree in Slavic and East European studies.
-Of particular note, CSEES has a three-year dual degree program in Slavic and East European studies and public affairs in partnership with the John Glenn College of Public Affairs.
+Students in the MA in Slavic and East European Studies are also able to pursue dual degrees with other graduate and professional programs at Ohio State, while CSEEES also allows students in other graduate and professional programs to pursue a concurrent degree in Slavic and East European studies.
+Of particular note, CSEEES has a three-year dual degree program in Slavic and East European studies and public affairs in partnership with the John Glenn College of Public Affairs.